 Cable and fiber-optic internet services are your best bet for fast internet speeds.
-Fiber-optic internet is also a great choice for speed consistency, as it is less vulnerable than cable to slowed speeds during peak usage times.
+Fiber-optic internet is also a great choice for speed consistency, as it is less vulnerable than cable to slower speeds during peak usage times.

-Popular cable or fiber-optic internet providers include: AT&T, CenturyLink, Cox, Frontier FiOS, Optimum, Spectrum, Suddenlink, Verizon Fios, Xfinity and Windstream.
+Popular cable or fiber-optic internet providers include AT&T, CenturyLink, Cox, Frontier FiOS, Optimum, Spectrum, Suddenlink, Verizon Fios, Xfinity and Windstream.
 Many of these providers offer speeds up to 940-1,000 Mbps in select areas, but Xfinity is currently the only provider with speeds up to 2,000 Mbps.

 What are fast internet upload speeds?

-Upload speeds of 10 Mbps or higher are generally considered fast because they can easily handle the common upload activities of the average user.
+Upload speeds of 10 Mbps or higher are generally considered fast internet speeds for upload because they can easily handle the common upload activities of the average user.
 For example, Skype recommends upload speeds of 1.2 Mbps or higher for HD video calling.
 Uploading a large file, like 700 MB file (about the size of a CD-ROM) should take less than 10 minutes with a 10 Mbps upload connection.

 What is considered slow internet?

 Download speeds less than 25 Mbps are too slow to be considered broadband.
 With these speeds, users may experience buffering when streaming video, difficulty connecting multiple devices and other internet connectivity issues.

 When connecting multiple devices, streaming in HD or using a Wi-Fi connection, speed tiers that could be considered slow include: